 - 1. Go to Respond > Incidents. - 2.
 In the Incidents List view, choose an incident to view and then click the link in the ID or Name column for that incident.

-3. In the Incident Details view, left or right click the file hash entity.
+3. In the Incident Details view, hover over the file hash entity.

 The context tooltip displays the reputation status of the selected file hash entity.